Advertising and sponsorship

 - Using the article in a course pack or compilation (whether paper or electronic) in the authors’ institution.
 This is not permitted if a commercial charge is made for the compilation or training programme.

-- For non-open access articles, the right to post the final accepted manuscript (but NOT the published version) and final published abstract on the contributor’s own and/or his/her institution’s website 6 months after the publication in an issue (or if not published in an issue, 6 months after being published online).
+- For non-open access articles, the right to post the final accepted manuscript (but NOT the published version) and final published abstract on the contributor’s own and/or his/her institution’s website.
 For defined "Research Funded Articles" (as set out in the exclusive licence), the final accepted manuscript may be uploaded to PubMed Central and its mirror sites by the corresponding author 12 months after publication in an issue.
 Acknowledgement of prior publication in the journal is required in all cases.

 - For open access articles, the final published version may be posted on the contributor’s own and/or his/her institution’s website immediately on publication online (either in an issue or as an Online First article).